cheriot/netpoltool/README.md

       --log-level=        Log level (trace, debug, info, warning, error, fatal, panic).
   -v, --verbose           Show verbose debug information
       --kubeconfig=       Absolute path to the kubeconfig file.
 Default to ~/.kube/config.
-      --namespace=        Namespace of the pod creating the connection.

 Help Options:
   -h, --help              Show this help message

 [eval command options]
-      -p, --pod=
+      -n, --namespace=    Namespace of the pod creating the connection.
+          --pod=          Name of the pod creating the connection.
           --to-namespace= Namespace of the pod receiving the connection.
           --to-pod=       Name of the pod receiving the connection.
-          --to-port=      Number or name of the port to connect to.
+          --to-port=      (Optional) Number or name of the port to connect to.
 ```